Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Preliminary and Observation

 \subsection{Reasoning Process Intervention}

-Earlier, we claim and demonstrate that current LRMs poss poor capacity of autonomously recognizing variant levels of problem difficulty in Sec.~\ref{sec:intro}.
-To make up this cognitive deficit, a straightforward consideration is through difficulty reminder, i.e., promoting LRM to self-regulate its output length based on its judgment of task difficulty based on extended prompt like \textit{"Please think quickly if you find it easy"}.
-However, this interventional technique necessitates two prerequisites: accurate instruction following and robust task difficulty cognition.
-While prior studies~\cite{wu2025effectively, han2024token} have highlighted the inherent challenges of the former, we further demonstrate the latter's unreliability in Fig.~\ref{fig:difficulty-cognition}.
+To address the overthinking issue, a straightforward approach is difficulty reminders—encouraging LRMs to self-regulate output length based on task difficulty judgment through prompts like ``\textit{Please think quickly if you find it easy}''.
+However, this hypothetical condition necessitates two prerequisites: accurate instruction following and robust task difficulty cognition.
+While prior studies~\cite{wu2025effectively, han-etal-2025-token} have highlighted the inherent challenges of the former, we have already shown that current LRMs lack cognition of problem difficulty in Fig.~\ref{fig:difficulty-cognition}.

-Instead of using a difficulty reminder in the prompt, a promising solution is to transfer the intervention from prompt to the reasoning inner process.
-Some works utilize similar built-in triggers to enhance instruction following~\cite{wu2025effectively} and skip thinking~\cite{ma2025reasoning}.
-We conduct a pre-experiment in Fig.~\ref{fig:pre-experiemnt-effectiveness}, pretending the model has already correctly recognized the difficulty level of samples.
-Specifically, for a simple problem, we change the model input from \textit{"User: [Prompt]+[Question].
-Assistant:"} to \textit{"User: [Prompt]+[Question].
-Assistant: This is a simple question, let's think quickly."}.
-While for hard problems, the corresponding predefined response prefix is \textit{"It seems difficult, let's think thoroughly."} (more details in Sec.~\ref{sec:more_motivation}).
-Fig.~\ref{fig:pre-experiemnt-effectiveness} shows that predefined difficulty awareness indeed helps to reduce response length, especially matched awareness (“simple, quickly” for easy and "difficult, thoroughly" for hard is matched, the reverse is unmatched).
-We define them as self-hypnosis that acts as a trigger in output guiding the subsequent inference trajectory.
-Actually, the reflection structures in LRMs\cite{guo2025deepseek,li2025llms} are essentially similar triggers aiming to intervene in subsequent think chunks.
-In Sec.~\ref{sec:method}, we introduce how we guide LRM to generate native interventional triggers of difficulty and redundancy cognition autonomously.
+Instead, we reveal that a promising solution is transferring the intervention from the prompt to the inner reasoning process.
+We conduct a pre-experiment in Fig.~\ref{fig:pre-experiemnt-effectiveness}, pretending the model knows the difficulty level of samples.
+Given a simple problem, we change the model input from ``\textit{User: [Prompt]+[Question].
+Assistant:}'' to ``\textit{User: [Prompt]+[Question].
+Assistant: This is a simple question, let's think quickly.}''.
+While for hard problems, the predefined response prefix is ``\textit{It seems difficult, let's think thoroughly.}''.
+Fig.~\ref{fig:pre-experiemnt-effectiveness} shows that predefined difficulty awareness largely outperforms reminder on reducing token length, especially matched awareness (``\textit{simple, quickly}'' for easy and ``\textit{difficult, thoroughly}'' for hard is matched, the reverse is unmatched).